CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

     cd "C:\Install\Cortex Innovation 2022.6 - App Server Install Scripts"
     ```

-1. Run the `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script using the following command, modifying the `ApplicationServers` value to contain the NETBIOS name or fully qualified domain name of the server:
+1. Run the `Cortex.Innovation.Install.SSLBestPractices.ps1` script using the following command:

     ```powershell
-    .\Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1 -ApplicationServers @("ha-server1")
+    .\Cortex.Innovation.Install.SSLBestPractices.ps1
     ```

-    {{% alert title="Note" %}}
-To avoid answering all of the prompts `-Override 0` can be added to the end of the script.
-This will automatically apply all settings and forcibly restart the server.
-    {{% /alert %}}

-1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on the server and press `OK`.
-1. To use all the recommended settings click `Apply all` to the each `Apply Cortex recommended security best practices` prompt.
+1. To use all the recommended settings click `Apply all` to the first prompt.

     To selectively apply each setting select `Choose which to apply`.
 Each change will then be prompted with a Yes/No confirmation before applying.
 1. Restart the machine when the script asks.
-The PowerShell script will close at this time.

 ## Add Antivirus Exclusions

-1. If Windows Defender is not running on the server, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on the server and continue to the next step, otherwise follow these steps:
+1. If Windows Defender is not running on the server, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on the server and continue to the next section, otherwise follow these steps:
     1. Open a Windows PowerShell (x64) window as administrator.
     1. Navigate PowerShell to inside the `Cortex Innovation 2022.6 - App Server Install Scripts` folder using the following command, modifying the path as necessary: